-We commenced operations in 2006 and began commercializing t:slim in the third quarter of 2012.
+We commenced operations in 2006, began commercializing t:slim in the third quarter of 2012 and significantly expanded our operations during 2014.
+We have not yet commenced any significant marketing activities or commercial sales of t:flex.
 Accordingly, we have a limited operating history upon which to evaluate our business and forecast our future sales and operating results.
 In assessing our business prospects, you should consider the various risks and difficulties frequently encountered by companies early in their commercialization in competitive and rapidly evolving markets, particularly companies that develop and sell medical devices.
 These risks include our ability to:

-- implement and execute our business strategy; - expand and improve the productivity of our sales and marketing infrastructure to grow sales of our existing and proposed products; - increase awareness of our brand and build loyalty among people with insulin-dependent diabetes, their caregivers and healthcare providers; - · manage expanding operations; - expand our manufacturing capabilities, including increasing production of current products efficiently while maintaining quality standards and adapting our manufacturing facilities to the production of new products; - respond effectively to competitive pressures and developments; - enhance our existing products and develop proposed products; - obtain and maintain regulatory clearance or approval to commercialize proposed products and enhance our existing products; - perform clinical trials with respect to our existing products and proposed products; and - attract, retain and motivate qualified personnel in various areas of our business.
+- implement and execute our business strategy; - expand and improve the productivity of our sales and marketing infrastructure to grow sales of our existing and proposed products; - increase awareness of our brand and build loyalty among people with insulin-dependent diabetes, their caregivers and healthcare providers; - manage expanding operations, including complying with a broad range of legal requirements within a highly regulated industry;

+- expand our manufacturing capabilities, including increasing production of current products efficiently while maintaining quality standards and adapting our manufacturing facilities to the production of new products; - respond effectively to competitive pressures and developments; - enhance our existing products and develop proposed products; - obtain and maintain regulatory clearance or approval to commercialize proposed products and enhance our existing products; - perform clinical trials with respect to our existing products and proposed products; and - attract, retain and motivate qualified personnel in various areas of our business.